What Is Strict Product Liability?

 • Breach of warranty: This occurs when the product does not meet the standards or live up to the guarantees made by the manufacturer, seller, etc.

-What Are the Elements of a Cause Of Action in Strict Product Liability?
+What Are the Elements of a Cause of Action in Strict Product Liability?

 Strict product liability claims are some of the more challenging types of product liability cases as the victim needs to prove that the conduct of the manufacturer or seller was below the relevant standard of care.
 However, as products are made cheaper and cheaper, determining what that relevant standard of care is is complicated.